eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you use the `experimentalObjectRestSpread` option, you should be able to upgrade to ESLint v5 without any changes, but you will encounter a deprecation warning.
 To avoid the warning, use `ecmaVersion: 2018` in your config file rather than `ecmaFeatures: { experimentalObjectRestSpread: true }`.
 If you would like to disallow the use of other ES2018 features, consider using rules such as [`no-restricted-syntax`](/docs/rules/no-restricted-syntax).

-*Note: In the latest alpha release of ESLint v5, `experimentalObjectRestSpread` is not yet implemented as an alias for `ecmaVersion: 2018`, so configs that use `experimentalObjectRestSpread` may temporarily cause parsing errors.
-We plan to add this alias in a future prerelease.*

 ## <a name="nonexistent-files"></a> Linting nonexistent files from the command line is now a fatal error

 Previous versions of ESLint silently ignored any nonexistent files and globs provided on the command line: